[ aws . cognito-idp ]

 (list)

-The allowed OAuth scopes.
-Possible values provided by OAuth are
+endpoint, and third-party APIs.
+Possible values provided by OAuth arephone

 ,openid